-

 Is listing of SPAC allowed in your market?
 If so, please briefly describe the relevant regulations for SPAC listing.

 Listing a Special Purpose Acquisition Company (“SPAC”) is permitted in Sweden.
-The first SPAC was listed in Sweden during 2021.
-Although a few SPACs were listed and some experienced material success in Sweden, the interest in SPACs has declined, leaving only one remaining in its original form available for public trade.
+The first SPAC was listed in Sweden in 2021.
+Although a few SPACs were listed and some experienced material success, interest in SPACs has since declined.

-Since the listing requirements in Sweden include, inter alia, sufficient financial history, which SPACs lack due to their nature as shell companies, separate listing rules applies.
-According to the SPAC-specific listing requirements, financial history is not required, at least 90 per cent of the equity raised through the IPO is to be deposited with a financial institute independent from the issuer.
-Within 36 months from the first day of trade, the SPAC must acquire one or more companies with a combined market value of at least 80 per cent of the value in the deposited account.
-Until such acquisition is completed, all prospective acquisition must be notified to Nasdaq Stockholm prior to being disclosed to the public.
-If the SPAC has failed to execute sufficient acquisitions within this time, the SPAC must be wound down.
+Since the listing requirements in Sweden include, inter alia, sufficient financial history, which SPACs lack due to their nature as shell companies, separate listing rules apply.
+According to the SPAC-specific listing requirements, financial history is not required, and at least 90 per cent of the equity raised through the IPO must be deposited with an independent financial institution.
+Within 36 months from the first day of trading, the SPAC must acquire one or more companies with a combined market value of at least 80 per cent of the value held in the deposit account.
+Until such acquisition is completed, all prospective acquisitions must be notified to Nasdaq Stockholm prior to disclosure to the public.
+If the SPAC fails to execute sufficient acquisitions within this time, it must be wound down.

 -